nikitadugar/test/README.md

 ---

-This project is component of our extensive strategy to DevOps.
+This project is a component of our extensive strategy to DevOps.
 [<img align="right" title="Share on Facebook" src="https://docs.cloudposse.com/images/ionicons/social-facebook-outline-2.0.1-16x16-999999.svg" />][share_facebook]
 [<img align="right" title="Share on LinkedIn" src="https://docs.cloudposse.com/images/ionicons/social-linkedin-outline-2.0.1-16x16-999999.svg" />][share_linkedin]
 [<img align="right" title="Share on Twitter" src="https://docs.cloudposse.com/images/ionicons/social-twitter-outline-2.0.1-16x16-999999.svg" />][share_twitter]

-We literally have [*fifty of terraform modules*][terraform_modules] that are some Open Source with well-maintained and some are in progress.
-Check them out!
+We have [*fifty plus terraform modules*][terraform_modules].
+A few of them are comepleted and are available for open source usage while a few others are in progress.

 ## Examples

-**IMPORTANT:** The `master` branch is used in `source` can be varied day by day so we recommend to use always our release and you find it [here](https://github.com/clouddrove/terraform-aws-acm/releases).
+**IMPORTANT:** Since the `master` branch used in `source` varies based on new modifications, we suggest that you use the release versions [here](https://github.com/clouddrove/terraform-aws-acm/releases).

-Here are some sample examples to use this module in your inventory structure:
+Here are some examples of how you can use this module in your inventory structure:
 ### ACM with DNS
 ```hcl
 module "acm" {